top of page

 In Elizabeth and Zechariah’s years and years of waiting, years and years of praying, and years and years of longing, God was preparing.
 And these answered prayers brought to life a baby boy, John the Baptist, whose purpose was all about preparing—preparing the way for Christ.

 Years and years later . . .
 We are all still waiting, and He is still preparing.
-But this time, it’s for all of us waiting on earth to again receive our King.
-And in the meantime, He can do anything.
+But this time, it’s for earth to receive her King.

 bottom of page